Northrop Tests GPS-Free Tech for Hypersonic Manoeuvring

 Northrop Grumman

 It is designed to survive the intense heat and pressure of Mach 5 flight.
 “At Northrop Grumman, we adapted space navigation expertise to create advanced inertial navigation for high-speed aircraft,” Green explained.
 “We improved that capability and technology portfolio.”
+The system is currently in the research and development phase, and hypersonic flights are a major leap for it.
+Northrop is developing next-generation IMU technology for the Army’s missile system centre, but it will not discuss any partnerships or contracts.

 References